bands venues - Prism.fm

 Expanding Your Venue’s Niche

 As you develop your understanding of what your primary audience likes (and dislikes), you can begin working on expanding your offerings.
-This expansion could look like opening the door to new genres or subgenres, adding up-and-coming local or traveling acts to fan favorites, or simply offering more within your venue.
+You could open the door to new genres or subgenres, add up-and-coming local or traveling acts to fan favorites, or simply offer more within your venue.
+Consider attending local live events as a great way to discover new talent and expand your lineup.

-If you are going to try out new genres, make sure you have the audience available to make the performance profitable.
-For example, if you’ve had success hosting mostly pop or country artists in the past, but you have a lot of millennials living near your venue, you could consider trying out some alternative rock bands that were popular when millennials were younger.
+If you’re going to try out new genres, make sure you have the audience available to make the performance profitable.
+For example, if you’ve had success hosting mostly pop or country artists in the past, but you have a lot of Millennials living near your venue, you could consider trying out some alternative rock bands that were popular when Millennials were younger.

-Many people’s music genre tastes are intersectional, so expanding your genre offerings should have more to do with the primary demographics of your target audience.
+Many music genre tastes are intersectional, so expanding your genre offerings should have more to do with the primary demographics of your target audience.
 Every band will want to pack the house at their gigs, so if you can show that you have the potential to offer them a sold-out show, they’ll be more willing to give your venue a chance.
+Additionally, consider the number of band members when booking, as bands with more musicians and vocalists typically command higher fees, which can impact your budget.

 Depending on your venue’s location, you may want to expand to make your venue more attractive to travelers.
-For a third of millennials, music is the main consideration for where to go on vacation.
+Consumers want more than just a show these days.
 If you can offer an experience to people, they’ll be more likely to visit your venue, and more bands will want to play on your stage.

 Whether you launch a mini-festival or get other local businesses involved with events, you can increase the appeal of visiting your venue by providing more than just a concert.
+When looking for bands from distant areas, consider the travel costs as they can impact the overall expense of hiring a band.
 Hosting multiple acts in one day can be an excellent way to promote upcoming acts or increase awareness about other bands or genres that you’ll be showcasing at your venue.

 If you want to start smaller, you can test out potential acts as openers for fan favorites and gauge audience response, or you can expand the food and beverage menu within your venue.
+Booking popular bands involves more money and financial risk, which necessitates a longer promotional period and careful planning.
 The more you can offer your audience members, the more valuable your venue will be to the artists who might play on your stage.

 Booking Better Bands Begins with Better Agent Relationships

-Now that you know the kind of acts you’re looking to book, figuring out how to find bands to play at your venue relies on building strong relationships with agents.
+Now that you know the kind of acts you’re looking to book, figuring out how to find bands for a venue relies on building strong relationships with agents.
 Fostering a professional relationship between your venue and an agent will help you grow your artist network and build a base of fantastic, reputable bands to play in your space.

 Most agents represent more than one artist, so if you can build a great relationship with an agent, they’ll want to keep booking their bands in your venue.
 You can even collaborate with them on which artists on their roster you think will have the most success on your stage.